 Workloads for object versus block storage

-Object storage works very well for unstructured data sets where data is generally read but not written-to.
-Static Web content, data backups and archival images, and multimedia (videos, pictures, or music) files are best stored as objects.
+Object storage works very well for unstructured data sets where data is generally written once and read once or many times.
+Static Web content, data backups, archival images, and multimedia (videos, pictures, or music) files are best stored as objects.
 Databases in an object storage environment ideally have data sets that are unstructured, where the use cases suggests the data will not require a large number of writes or incremental updates.

 Geographically distributed back-end storage is another great use case for object storage.
 The object storages applications present as network storage and support extendable metadata for efficient distribution and parallel access to objects.
 That makes it ideal for moving your back-end storage clusters across multiple data centers.

-We don’t recommend you use object storage for transactional data, especially because of the eventual consistency model outlined previously.
+Object storage isn’t recommended for transactional data, especially because of the eventual consistency model outlined previously.
 In addition, it’s very important to recognize that object storage was not created as a replacement for NAS file access and sharing; it does not support the locking and sharing mechanisms needed to maintain a single accurately updated version of a file.

 Object storage in practice

 Despite what some people suggest, object storage is not an emerging technology.
 Data stored as objects have already approached the exabyte scale (1000 petabytes) representing trillions of objects.
-Companies like Amazon (with S3) provide object storage via its public cloud platform at massive scale, while object storage can be implemented in the company data center using technology like OpenStack’s Swift or EMC’s Atmos.
+Companies like Amazon (with S3) provide object storage via its public cloud platform at massive scale, while object storage can be implemented in the company data center using a variety of open source and commercial products.